rust-lang/reference/src/items.md

 Use declarations support a number of convenient shortcuts:

-* Rebinding the target name as a new local name, using the syntax `use p::q::r as x;`
 * Simultaneously binding a list of paths differing only in their final element, using the glob-like brace syntax `use a::b::{c,d,e,f};`
+* Simultaneously binding a list of paths differing only in their final element and their immediate parent module, using the `self` keyword, such as `use a::b::{self, c, d};`
+* Rebinding the target name as a new local name, using the syntax `use p::q::r as x;`.
+This can also be used with the last two features: `use a::b::{self as ab, c as abc}`.
 * Binding all paths matching a given prefix, using the asterisk wildcard syntax `use a::b::*;`
-* Simultaneously binding a list of paths differing only in their final element and their immediate parent module, using the `self` keyword, such as `use a::b::{self, c, d};`

 An example of `use` declarations: